A web application that analyzes tweet language to create musical notes on various instruments.

 User Interface Designer

-March 2017 - April 2017
+March 2017 to April 2017

-High schoolers have some of the most innovative and creative minds in the world: all the more reason that the field of academia should be doing more to attract these students to research as a profession.
+High schoolers have some of the most innovative and creative minds in the world - all the more reason that the field of academia should be doing more to attract these students to research as a profession.
 Unfortunately, research shows that students either 1) are afraid they are not smart enough or more commonly, 2) are disinterested in the topic of research.